-Manna bread is a delicious, unleavened bread made from sprouted grains.
-The bread may be produced from whole grains and water alone or may have added fruit, nuts and seeds.
-It contains no yeast, added sugar, salt, oil or preservatives, is cholesterol free (like all plant foods) and is suitable for vegans.
-The sprouting process and the simple recipe produce a dense, nutritious and tasty product.
+Manna bread is a delicious unleavened product made from sprouted grains.
+The bread may be produced from whole grains and water alone or may have added fruit, nuts, and seeds.
+It contains no yeast, added sugar, salt, oil, or preservatives, is cholesterol free (like all plant foods), and is suitable for vegans.
+The sprouting process and the simple recipe produce a dense, nutritious, and tasty product.

 Some people make their own manna bread at home.
 Others find it more convenient to purchase the bread in a store.
-The version of manna bread that I buy and that I will review in this article is produced by the Manna Organics company in Illinois.
-Their bread is certified organic, kosher certified and made from non-GMO ingredients.
-It comes in eight different varieties, ranging from plain grain breads to loaves that contain fruit, nuts or seeds in addition to grains.
+The version that I buy and that I will review in this article is produced by the Manna Organics company in Illinois.
+Their bread is certified organic, kosher certified, and made from non-GMO ingredients.
+It comes in eight different varieties, ranging from plain grain breads to loaves that contain fruit, nuts, or seeds in addition to grains.

 The bread was created by the Nature's Path company in British Columbia, Canada.
 In 2007, the manna bread division of the company was purchased by Manna Organics LLC, which is based in Lisle, Illinois in the United States.
 This is not the same company as Manna Organics Inc., which is based in Newark, New Jersey.

 How Is Manna Bread Made?